CKuehn3/Logic-Circuits/team_rules.md

 ## How we will assign (and reassign) tasks
 1. Work will be assigned during the weekly meetings in order to keep confusion to a minimum
+2. For reassignments a member will state why they can't do what they were assigned and we'll talk out how to fix it.

 ## How will we will track progress (and follow-up) on completion of tasks